mflink3012/spaceengineers-ingamescript-cargowatch/README.md

 # Example

-Add to `Custom Data` on a programmable block:
+Add to `Custom Data` on a programmable block attached to a vehicle:

     Mass.Watermark.Value=1400000
     Mass.Watermark.Activate=Chisel.LCD